silvershop/silvershop-core/docs/en/Glossary.md

 This page explains verious terms used in the documentation.

+## Visitor

+A person who visits the website.

 ## Customer

-Someone who visits and/or purchases from an eCommerce website.
+A visitor who places an order on an ecommerce website.

 ## Member

-Someone who has a login to see order history, etc.
+A visitor who has a login to see order history, etc.

 ## Guest

-Someone who does not want to save member details.
+A visitor who does not want to save member details.